Testing mean and variance by e-processes

 \subsection{Two technical lemmas}

-The following lemma establishes that the minimum of p-variables based on the same data point $X$ is still a p-variable.
-This result relies on our assumption that p-variables are decreasing functions of $X$. \begin{lemma} For a given observation $X$ and hypothesis $H$, the infimum of p-variables is a p-variable.
+The following lemma establishes that the infimum of p-variables based on the same data point $X$ is still a p-variable.
+This result relies on our assumption that p-variables are decreasing functions of $X$. \begin{lemma} For a given observation $X$ and hypothesis $H$, the infimum of p-variables, which are assumed to be decreasing functions of $X$, is a p-variable.
 As a consequence, there exists a smallest p-variable. \end{lemma}

 Although the smallest p-variable for $H$ exists, it may not be precise.
 Indeed, in Theorems \ref{th:2} and \ref{th:4} below we will see that there may not exist any precise p-variable for some hypotheses.